Wheal Martyn’s monthly Memory Café offers help, support and information for people affected by memory problems in a relaxed and informal setting.

 Make your mark at Wheal Martyn!

-Become part of a team which creates a new sensory garden at Wheal Martyn.
-Don’t worry if you are new to gardening, as Heaven Scent, Cornwall College Road to Wellbeing, will be on hand to help participants develop their horticulture skills.
-This programme is aimed at those living with mental illness, giving them the opportunity to develop their confidence and skills in a safe and friendly environment.
+Become part of a team which creates a new garden at Wheal Martyn.
+Don’t worry if you are new to gardening, as an instructor will be on hand to help you develop your skills.

 For further information, contact Nikita Brown: